top of page

 The Cement Mixer Method:

 This method is ideal when large amounts of mortar are required on a dependable basis.
-The only down-side to using 'Batch' or 'Drum' mixers is that they typically cause the mortar to 'ball-up', which will create additional labour, and the mortar will then have to be squished.
+The only down-side to using Batch or Drum mixers is that they typically cause the mortar to 'ball-up', which will create additional labor, and the mortar will then have to be squished.
 This is caused by the paddles within the mixer itself.
 However, the following steps will help to reduce this problem.

-Before mixing the mortar, it is important to measure out the Lime and Sand by volume, using a bucket.
-Measuring the materials with a shovel will not suffice, because the volume of each load will differ.
-Each mix should be as consistent as possible.
+Before mixing the mortar, it is important to measure out the Natural Hydraulic Lime and sand of choice by volume.
+In this example we'll use a bucket.
+It's important that each mix is as consistent as possible.
+Measuring the materials with a shovel may cause the volume of each load to differ.

 1. It is important to start with a dry and empty mixer.
 In order for the lime and sand to thoroughly mix together, they need to blend without the addition of water.